Find Affordable College Courses

 $61,966 Average Tuition & Fees

-Colgate University ranked #8 on this year’s Best Value Area Studies Schools in New York list.
-Colgate is a small private not-for-profit school located in the town of Hamilton.
+Colgate University came in at #8 in this year’s edition of the Best Value Area Studies Schools in New York ranking.
+Colgate is a small private not-for-profit school located in the distant town of Hamilton.

-The average tuition and fees for an in-state undergraduate at Colgate are $61,966 a year.
+In-state tuition fees for undergraduate students at Colgate are $61,966 per year.

 #9